tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

 }
 ```

-The http POST function in action
+The HTTP POST function in action

 {% img center border /images/sauve_rest_api/http_post.png %}

 ## HTTP PUT

-As we did for GET, POST we will be starting by updating the ```RestResource```
+As we did for GET & POST we will be starting by updating the ```RestResource```

 ```fsharp
 type RestResource<'a> = {